sentientsergio/caissa-tutor/README.md

 The long-term vision is a **lifelong chess mentor** that grows with the player, working just as well for a total beginner as for a serious improver trying to challenge strong engines.

-This repo is the starting point for designing and implementing Caïssa’s **MVP**.
+This repo now contains the outcomes of the initial design sprint for Caïssa’s **MVP**.
+For detailed specs, architecture, UX flows, and roadmap, see the documents referenced near the end of this README.

 ---